Travel guide

 When you arrive in Singapore as a tourist, you basically have four ways to connect to the internet.
 Each has its advantages and disadvantages, and it's important to know them to make the best decision based on your travel profile.

 Roaming from your home operator: The most convenient option in theory, but also by far the most expensive.
-Latin American and Spanish operators charge roaming rates in Asia that can be around 5 to 15 dollars per day, or worse, charge for each megabyte consumed if you don't have an activated bundle.
+Latin American and Spanish operators charge roaming rates in Asia that can range between 5 and 15 dollars per day, or worse, charge for each megabyte consumed if you don't have an activated bundle.
 For a week in Singapore, the cost can easily exceed 50-100 euros.
 We do not recommend it.

 Local tourist SIM: At Changi Airport, you can buy SIM cards from local operators such as Singtel, StarHub, or M1.
 They offer good rates (7-day plans with unlimited data for around 15-25 SGD, about 10-18 euros).
 The problem is that you have to queue, make sure your phone is unlocked, and store your original SIM in a safe place so you don't lose it.

 Pocket WiFi: A portable router that you can rent at the airport or book online.
-It is useful if several people are traveling and want to share the connection.
-The drawback: you need to carry an extra charged device, and if you forget it at the hotel or the battery runs out, you'll be without internet.
+It's useful if several people are traveling and want to share the connection.
+The downside: you need to carry an extra charged device, and if you forget it at the hotel or the battery runs out, you'll be without internet.

 Travel eSIM: The option we recommend without hesitation.
-You install the digital profile on your phone before leaving, activate the plan upon landing, and that's it.
+You install the digital profile on your phone before leaving, activate the plan when you land, and you're done.
 No queues, no physical SIMs to lose, no extra devices.
 Your phone can have your local number active on the physical SIM while the eSIM manages data for Singapore.
 The value for money is excellent, and activation is instant.

 For most individual travelers or couples, the eSIM is clearly the best option.
 It's convenient, economical, and completely digital.
 Furthermore, if your phone is compatible (and the vast majority of models from the last 4-5 years are), there's no reason not to use it.